 Even though Brixton is famous for its Caribbean culture you’ll find amazing cuisines from Asia, India, South America, and practically everywhere in-between.

-One of the best things about Brixton Village Market is the price – everything is incredibly cheap here, so much so it is now one of the top budget eating destinations in London.
+One of the best things about Brixton Village Market is the price.
+Everything is incredibly cheap here.
+In fact, it’s now one of the top budget eating destinations in London.

 Macca’s top tip – Whatever happens when you first get to Brixton Village Market, don’t go to the first place you lay your eyes on!
 Instead, do a couple of laps around the market seeing all the different types of restaurants before making your choice.